the-turing-way/the-turing-way/book/website/communication/podcasts/podcasts-personal-stories.md

 **Zoe** - It was something that none of us had done before.
 We had a colleague whose wife had skills in this area so she taught us how to get started.
 She gave Emma and Luiza feedback about speaking and how to adjust their voices for speaking on the podcast.

-**Emma** - We just started interviewing people, and learned by doing, so the early podcasts are lower in quality and we are pretty awkward!
+**Emma** - We just started interviewing people and learned by doing, so the early podcasts are lower in quality and we are pretty awkward!
 But slowly we learned to be more relaxed and how to handle the technical side of things more competently.

 **Zoe** - We did get a sound editor to help with it.
 This was for the technical and time constraint in doing this.

 We made a jingle and there is a new jingle for the new season.

-## 3. What impact do you think your podcast is making to your research/project/community?
+## 3. What impact do you think your podcast is making on your research/project/community?

 **Zoe** - It is hard to know who is listening as you are sending things out to a black box.
-We do get mail and feedback about the podcast from people that want to suggest themes and volunteer to take part.
+We do get mail and feedback about the podcast from people that want to suggest themes and volunteer take part.

-**Emma** - The global impact always makes me really happy - we have people from all over the world on the show and have heard from listeners from even more countries.
+**Emma** - The global impact always makes me happy - we have people from all over the world on the show and have heard from listeners from even more countries.
 I think the podcast does not have a huge audience in numbers but it is very geographically diverse.

 The episodes are very useful and engaging on particular topics.
 For example, I recently gave a talk on Creative Commons Licenses and someone wrote to me who had missed it and wanted some information, so I referred them to the podcast episode we did with Cable Green, the CEO of Creative Commons.
 So they are an excellent open educational resource, as well as being generally interesting.

-**Zoe** - Personally, I like talking to people and have missed our Institute's Beer Hour in which I got to meet and speak to scientists about their work.
-I really enjoy having these types of conversations about open science.
+**Zoe** - I like talking to people and have missed our Institute's Beer Hour in which I got to meet and speak to scientists about their work.
+I enjoy having these types of conversations about open science.

 I think the podcast is a format that is flexible and it is easier to follow a conversation than say listening to someone give a talk.
-This means that someone can listen to the podcast while they are doing another actvity as it is a different way to take in information.
+This means that someone can listen to the podcast while they are doing another activity as it is a different way to take in information.

 Luiza pointed out what a benefit it is for us to be able to learn so much from the guests.
-It is hard to stay on top of so many fast paced developments.
-So, we are in that sense lucky to be able to get to the level of depth of information through the conversations and ask the questions that we want answered.
+It is hard to stay on top of so many fast-paced developments.
+So, we are in that sense lucky to be able to get to the level of depth of information through the conversations and ask the questions that we want to be answered.
 I also think it connects people as they hear about other researchers work.

 ## 4. What tools/software do you use most in your podcast?

-**Emma** - The mic we used pre-pandemic was a H6 Zoom.
-For online interviews: Zencastr and a decent headset with a built in mic.
+**Emma** - The mic we used pre-pandemic was an H6 Zoom.
+For online interviews: Zencastr and a decent headset with a built-in mic.
 Editing was done on Adobe Premiere Pro.

 **Zoe** - The podcast is hosted on PodBean.
 We are thinking of going over to Audacity for editing as it is free, open source software.